yusufhilmi/django-chat-post-feed-api/README.md

 Please take a look at the link below for more information: https://channels.readthedocs.io/en/latest/introduction.html

-**update 04/06/19**

-- using pipenv for package management
-- move to Channels 2
-- use redis as the channel layer backing store. for more information, please check [channels_resid](https://github.com/django/channels_redis)

-### Database ###
-For this demo, I'm using a simple MySQL setup.
-If more performance is required, a MySQL cluster / shard could be deployed.

-PD: I'm using indexes to improve performance.

 ## Assumptions ##
 Because of time constraints this project lacks of: